Fuero: Echoes of the fueros after suppression in Spain

 The Franco regime considered Biscay and Gipuzkoa as "traitor provinces" and cancelled their fueros.
 However, the pro-Franco provinces of Álava and Navarre maintained a degree of autonomy unknown in the rest of Spain, with local telephone companies, provincial limited-bailiwick police forces (miñones in Alava, and Foral Police in Navarre), road works and some taxes to support local government.

 The post-Franco Spanish Constitution of 1978 acknowledged "historical rights" and attempted to compromise in the old conflict between centralism and federalism by establishing a constitutional provision catering to historic Catalan and Basque political demands, and leaving open the possibility of establishing their own autonomous communities.
 The Spanish Constitution speaks of "nationalities" and "historic territories", but does not define them.
 The term nationality itself was coined for the purpose, and neither Basques nor Catalans are specifically recognized by the Constitution.

 After the 1981 coup d'état attempt and the ensuing passing of the restrictive LOAPA act, such possibility of autonomy got opened to whatever (reshaped) Spanish region demanded it (such as Castile and León, Valencia, etc.), even to those never struggling to have their separate identity recognized and always considering themselves invariably Spanish.
 The State of Autonomous Communities took the shape of administrative districts and was ambiguous as to the actual recognition of separate identities, coming to be known as café para todos, or 'coffee for everyone'.

 However, the provincial chartered governments (Diputación Foral / Foru Aldundia) in the Basque districts were restored, getting back significant powers.
 Other powers held historically by the chartered governments ("Diputación") were transferred to the new government of the Basque Country autonomous community.
 The Basque provinces still perform tax collection in their respective territories, coordinating with the Basque/Navarrese, Spanish, as well as European governments.

 Today, the act regulating the powers of the government of Navarre is the Amejoramiento del Fuero ("Betterment of the Fuero"), and the official name of Navarre is Comunidad Foral de Navarra, foral ('chartered') being the adjectival form for fuero.
-The reactionary governmental party in Navarre UPN (2013) claimed during its establishment (1979) and at later times the validity and continuity of the institutional framework for Navarre held during Franco's dictatorship (1936–1975), considering the present regional statu quo an "improvement" of its previous status.
+The conservative governmental party in Navarre UPN (2013) claimed during its establishment (1979) and at later times the validity and continuity of the institutional framework for Navarre held during Franco's dictatorship (1936–1975), considering the present regional status quo an "improvement" of its previous status.

 Private law

 While fueros have disappeared from administrative law in Spain, (except for the Basque Country and Navarre), there are remnants of the old laws in family law.
 When the Civil Code was established in Spain (1888) some parts of it did not run in some regions.
 In places like Galicia and Catalonia, the marriage contracts and inheritance are still governed by local laws.
 This has led to peculiar forms of land distribution.

 These laws are not uniform.
 For example, in Biscay, different rules regulate inheritance in the villas, than in the country towns (tierra llana).
 Modern jurists try to modernize the foral family laws while keeping with their spirit.